BungHolem32/BrainPop/README.md

     - Laravel framework
     - Laradock - A full PHP development environment for Docker

-    For more information on how to install it, follow this [link](https://laradock.io/getting-started/)
+    For more information on how to install Laradock, follow this [link](https://laradock.io/getting-started/)

 In case you want insert this project inside your local environment follow these steps: